Adam Air Flight 574: Legal action

 Adam Air was sued by Indonesian consumer and labour groups over the accident, for a total of one trillion rupiahs (US$100 million), to be paid to the families of the victims.
 According to a lawyer for the families, speaking in a press conference along with the secretary for the Adam Air KI-574 Passengers' Families Association (formed in the aftermath of the disaster), 30 of the victims' families intend to sue Boeing instead of Adam Air over the accident.
 This does not necessarily mean that all of the others will sue Adam Air, however, as they may not necessarily exercise their right to sue at all.
-Representatives of the families have explained that they believe the plane was brought down by a faulty rudder control valve, similar to the accidents involving United Airlines Flight 585 and USAir Flight 427, which went down in the early 1990s, although there is no evidence that proves this.
-They have explained that, as a result, they are suing Boeing and Parker Hannifin, the valve's manufacturer, although airlines using the 737-300, -400, and -500 have been warned about problems with the rudder control valves.
+Representatives of the families have explained that they believe the plane was brought down by a faulty rudder control valve, similar to the accidents involving United Airlines Flight 585 and USAir Flight 427, which went down in the early 1990s, although no evidence proves this.
+They have explained that as a result, they are suing Boeing and Parker Hannifin, the valve's manufacturer, although airlines using the 737-300, -400, and -500 have been warned about problems with the rudder control valves.

 Reaction

 Government

-Vice-president Jusuf Kalla described the disappearance as an "international issue."
+Vice president Jusuf Kalla described the disappearance as an "international issue."
 A few days after the disappearance, President Susilo Bambang Yudhoyono set up the National Team for Transportation Safety and Security, partially as a response to the high number of recent transportation accidents in Indonesia, and partially as a direct response to the event.
 The team was tasked to evaluate thoroughly the transport safety procedures and review the existing regulations on transportation.
 It was not, however, to investigate accidents; the entity deemed responsible for this was the Komisi Nasional Keselamatan Transportasi (KNKT), or in English the National Transportation Safety Commission (NTSC), which is part of Departemen Perhubungan (Ministry of Transportation).

 Adam Air

-Adam Air was accused by multiple organisations of poor maintenance, and of ordering pilots to fly in all weather and regardless of aircraft conditions.
-Adam Adhitya Suherman, founder of the family-run airline, has personally denied these accusations, and has said that maintenance consumes "up to 40 percent of our total operational costs".
+Adam Air was accused by multiple organisations of poor maintenance and ordering pilots to fly in all weather and regardless of aircraft conditions.
+Adam Adhitya Suherman, founder of the family-run airline, has personally denied these accusations, and has said that maintenance consumes "up to 40% of our total operational costs".

 Adam Air has compensated the families of deceased passengers Rp 500 million (equivalent to about US$55,000 or €42,000) per passenger.
 It also compensated families of the flight crew.

-There were calls from relatives of the dead for Adam Air to build a memorial to the victims in Makassar, South Sulawesi.
+Calls from relatives of the dead were made for Adam Air to build a memorial to the victims in Makassar, South Sulawesi.
 Adam Air said that if an agreement could be reached, then they would fulfill the request.